 Ashe was born on July 10, 1943 in Richmond, Virginia.
-Ashe grew up in a segregated community but was able to learn to play tennis from coaches in both Richmond and Lynchburg, Virginia.
+He grew up in a segregated community and was banned from playing and practicing on the city's tennis courts, open at the time only to white players.
+Ashe was, however, able to refine his skills and found coaches in both Richmond and Lynchburg, Virginia.
 Although he was banned from competing in many elite tennis competitions that were open to whites only, his talent did not go unseen.
 After graduating first from his high school class, Ashe was offered a scholarship to play tennis in California at UCLA.
-Ashe soared in academics and athletics.
-During his time at UCLA he helped his team finish first in the nation.
-He gained recognition and was featured in Sports Illustrated as a face in the crowd.
-After receiving a business degree from UCLA Ashe joined the U.S Army and served for 2 years while still competing in professional tennis competitions.
+Ashe soared in academics and athletics, and during his time at UCLA he helped his team finish first in the nation.
+After receiving a business degree from UCLA, Ashe joined the U.S Army and served for 2 years while still competing in professional tennis competitions.

-Citations: Arthur Ashe—Arthur Ashe at serve, Central Fidelity Bank Invitational Tennis Tournament, 1971Robert Hart Photograph Collection.
+Citations: Arthur Ashe—Arthur Ashe at serve, Central Fidelity Bank Invitational Tennis Tournament, 1971 Robert Hart Photograph Collection.
 Manuscripts & Special Collections, Visual Studies Collection, Library of Virginia.
 Arthur Ashe.
 In Virginia Memory.
 Retrieved From http://www.virginiamemory.com/online_classroom/lesson_plans/arthur_ashe [viewed 2 September 2015]

 Kneebone, John T. "Ashe, Arthur Robert."
 Dictionary of Virginia Biography, Vol. 1:226-228.
 John T. Kneebone, J. Jefferson Looney, Brent Tarter, and Sandra Gioia Treadway, editors.
 Richmond, VA: The Library of Virginia,1998.

 Social Media Spin: create 280-character summaries, including hashtags, to explain the drama and excitement of this photo.